-Under Florida statute 713.23(1), you have four years from the date of your accident to move forward with legal action.
+Under Florida statute 713.23(1), you have two years from the date of your accident to move forward with legal action.
 The time you have to act begins ticking from the date of your accident.
 You may not have long to pursue damages under these deadlines.
 Promptly seeking legal assistance can put your case in motion before the statute of limitations expires.

 Call Our Team at Chalik & Chalik Injury Lawyers Today

 We want to help you pursue compensation if you or a loved one has suffered an injury from a collision.
 At Chalik & Chalik, our goal is to support you during this challenging time by offering responsive and compassionate legal assistance to personal injury claimants.
 The serious injury threshold in Fort Lauderdale exists to protect your interests after an accident.